bradf0rdperkins/Employee-Termination/README.md

 # Employee-Termination
-Powershell script that performs multiple tasks after an employee leaves the company

-This is my first Powershell script that we needed at our company to simplify the account termination process.
+This is my first Powershell script built to simplify the account termination process.

 It does the following:
 - Sets the Recipient Limit to 0 in Exchange